nobiot/Zero-to-Emacs-and-Org-roam/README.md

 10. [Work with PDF files in Emacs with PDF-Tools, Org-noter, and ORB](./100.pdf-tools-org-noter.md)
 12. (maybe) How to swap CapsLock with Ctrl
 13. (maybe) Export to PDF

+## Extra

+I have added a [script that automates installation](./35.auto-install.md) of packages that I describe in this guide up to [Chapter 6 on ORB](./60.Org-ref_ORB.md).

+Let me know how you go.

+---

 At the end of chapter 6 on ORB, you will get to this point where you can use ORB.
 ![Add a bibliographic note](images/2020-06-23_22-19-30.png)